adrian-pavel/visual-nuget/README.md

 A visual NuGet package manager.
 Search for, install and uninstall NuGet packages.

-**Need to have dotnet installed.
+### **Need to have dotnet installed.
 The extension forwards the commands to the dotnet cli.**

+### Known issues and missing features

+1. Github NuGet registry not supported properly yet.
+Others probably as well.
+2. Some private servers do not display packages on the "Installed" and "Updates" tabs.
+3. Lazy loading more results not implemented yet.
+4. Package details not loading based on selected version
+5. Package details does not show dependencies

 ## How to use